htanderson/ITSbin/README.md

 3. [`ITS_to_seconds`][`ITS_to_seconds`] Takes in a LENA&trade; `.its` file and outputs user-specified CSV files of ITS recordings, ITS blocks, ITS segments, centiseconds-since-midnight, & seconds-since-midnight.

 4. [`bin_seconds`][`bin_seconds`] Takes files in seconds-since-midnight and flexibly bins them into user-defined minutes.
 Options include: bin to any integer of minutes, sequential or rolling windows, rows align to midnight or rows align to time recorder was first turned on, & subset data based on one column before binning.
+Detailed explanation & examples of use: [bin_seconds-options][bin_seconds-options]

 The functions `check_multiday`, `ITS_to_seconds`, & `bin_seconds` run over all relevant files in an entire folder, while the function `remove_recordings` runs over 1 `.its` file at a time.